 Quantum Security Alert!
-Protect Your Data Now! - YaNoticias
+Protect Your Data Now! - YANoticias

 The threat posed by quantum computing is no longer hypothetical.
 Breakthroughs in 2024 have shown that sophisticated quantum chips can potentially compromise current encryption methods.
 The concept of “Harvest Now, Decrypt Later” highlights the immediate necessity for businesses to adopt quantum-resilient security measures before a single advanced quantum computer can dismantle traditional encryption.

-Scope Technologies is redirecting its efforts towards the QSE Group, which specializes in various cutting-edge technologies, including:
+Scope Technologies is redirecting its efforts towards the QSE Group, which specialises in various cutting-edge technologies, including:

 – Quantum-Proof Encryption: This solution is designed to fortify data against quantum threats.

-– Immutable Decentralized Cloud Storage: This protects data integrity from evolving cybersecurity issues like ransomware.
+– Immutable Decentralised Cloud Storage: This protects data integrity from evolving cybersecurity issues like ransomware.

 – Trusted Standards: Their technology adheres to rigorous NIST standards for quantum resilience.